If you’re experiencing hair thinning, you’re not alone. Hair loss and thinning is fairly common, especially as you age.

 You should always condition your hair after washing it as well.
 Conditioner provides a protective barrier on your hair that keeps it from breaking or splitting.

-Treat your thinning hair gently when you style it.
+If you’re experiencing hair thinning, changing up your hairstyle may help its appearance.
+Be sure to also treat your thinning hair gently when you style it.
 This will prevent unwanted hair from falling out too fast.

 Follow these tips for gentle styling: